retroman/pps_parport_polled/README.md

-modified Linux parallel port PPS client driver, for kernel version 4.11 and newer
+Linux parallel port PPS client driver with an option to use polling instead of interrupts

 replace pps_parport.c in drivers/pps/clients
 optionally replace Makefile (adds optimization) build as a module

-will also work with kernel versions 4.1 to 4.10 with minor modification
+current version is compatible with kernel version 6.17+ previous versions: 4.11 to 6.16, 4.1 to 4.10